How DreamLoom Works

 Step 3: Refine

-They revise the drawing or description to make it clearer.
+They revise or clarify their idea to make it stronger.

-They learn how to shape their own ideas.
+They learn how to shape their own creativity.

 Step 4: AI Bring-To-Life Moment

-Under supervision, their creation becomes a polished piece of art, music, animation, or story.
+Under supervision, AI turns their idea into a polished piece of art, music, animation, or story.

 Step 5: Share

-They see their work in a gallery, talk with classmates, or bring it home to show you.
+They see their work in a gallery, with classmates, and view it home to share with you.

 Every step builds confidence and creative independence.